Children's Proton Therapy Treatment

 Protons are most successful in treating solid tumors with well-defined borders that have not spread.
 Children with tumors in critical areas such as the brain, head, neck, lungs and spine may benefit from the precise dosage of radiation provided by proton therapy.

 The treatment process for receiving proton therapy is very similar to receiving X-ray treatments.
 During a session, the actual proton beam time is about one to two minutes, but each treatment session may last up to an hour due to the time spent positioning the patient.
-Proton therapy sessions occur over a period of up to eight weeks.
+Proton therapy sessions for children can vary, as with any patient, but most are scheduled daily (Monday through Friday) over a period of up to eight weeks.
 Because treatments are noninvasive, patients are able to continue with their daily activities throughout treatment.